Silk press

-The silk press is hairstyle and hair straightening technique for kinky hair that creates a sleek and shiny style using hot tools, and differs from chemical relaxers which use lye for a longer lasting effect.
+The silk press is a hairstyle and hair straightening technique for kinky hair that creates a sleek and shiny style using hot tools, and differs from chemical relaxers which use lye for a longer lasting effect.
 The silk press style lasts one or several weeks, and moisture such as sweat causes hair to return to its natural coils and texture.
 In the 2020s, the vice presidency and U.S. presidential campaign of Kamala Harris brought attention to the silk press.

 Technique and upkeep

 A silk press takes about two hours and can be achieved at home or at a salon.
 Hair is washed, conditioned, and dried completely, often with a blow dryer and round brush to stretch the hair.
 Hair is then straightened with an electric flat iron.
 Stylists recommend using heat protectant on hair and keeping the hot iron below 450 degrees F to alleviate heat damage.
 Some hairdressers advise against wearing the style all the time due to the effects of regular heat.

 A typical silk press lasts two to three weeks and may require at-home touch ups with a flat iron.
 Maintenance techniques include sleeping with a satin bonnet or pillowcase and applying hair oil.
 Sweat, humidity, and other moisture cause hair to revert to its natural coils and texture, and some may prefer cool weather for the silk press style when sweat is less common.